Jean Michel Missri – Freelance Photographer

 Many people go through ups & downs in their photography, lacking inspiration at times.
 Have you experienced this through your career, and if you did, how did you overcome the down times?

 Thanks for this question.
-After making images every day for 30 years, I woke up one day, took my camera and I saw nothing interesting through tie viewfinder.
+After making images every day for 30 years, I woke up one day, took my camera and I saw nothing interesting through the viewfinder.
 I tried the next day and the next day and it was the same thing, so I put the camera in my bag.
 It lasted 3 years.
 Three years without making any image.
 And one day, I went for a trip somewhere and I don’t really know why I took my camera.
 And it came back, I made one image after another and I enjoyed it.
 So if that happens to you, just let go for a while as it can be very discouraging to come back with nothing enjoyable.

 Have you had any photographers that have influenced or inspired you, and how have they done that?

-My all-time favorite photographers are Sebastiao Salgado and a French photographer named Jean-Loup Sieff.
+My all-time favourite photographers are Sebastiao Salgado and a French photographer named Jean-Loup Sieff.
 I love Salgado because of his unique vision.
 His book « Genesis » is a true masterpiece.
 Jean-Loup Sieff is another kind of artist.
-He started as a fashion and portrait photographer, and slowly moved to travel and landscape photography.
+Jean-Loup started as a fashion and portrait photographer, and slowly moved to travel and landscape photography.
 He was using a 20mm lens for his landscapes and was using very unique and distorted angles.
 And of course, he was a black and white magician.

 One of the challenges we face as photographers is staying fresh & unique.
 Often by looking at a lot of work produced by other this can sub-consciously influence our work.
 As an editor of two online photography magazines and seeing a lot of work, do you find it influences your own photography, and if so is it in a positive or negative way?